What Bones Make Up the Knee Joint?

 The following preventative measures are integral components of knee care:

-Aside from those, you should also adopt natural strategies, encompassing hydration, anti-inflammatory foods, and joint supplements.
+Aside from those, you should also adopt natural strategies, encompassing hydration, anti-inflammatory foods, and supplements for bone and joint health.
 Lastly, regular check-ups and early intervention are paramount for effective management and prevention of knee issues, ensuring sustained joint health over the long term.

 The fibula is not considered part of the knee joint.
 The knee joint primarily involves three bones: the femur (thigh bone), the tibia (shin bone), and the patella (kneecap).